 That’s an important question to ask, however, if you’re new to the payments world, you might first be wondering, “What is an ISV, exactly?”
 You might then also wonder, “Is my business considered an ISV?”

-Integrated payments is simply the addition of payment acceptance to already existing platform, software or system.
+Payment Integration is simply the addition of payment acceptance to an already existing platform, software or system.
 When ISVs that offer B2B solutions implement integrated payment systems into their software, they’re then able to offer credit card payment acceptance as part of their platform.
 This becomes an additional asset to businesses using those software programs.